 The Great Books: A Journey through 2,500 Years of the West’s Classic Literature by Professor Anthony O’Hear.

-Participants are required to obtain a copy of the textbook prior to the start of the programme.
+Participants are welcome to obtain a copy of the textbook prior to the start of the programme.

 Day & Time